CartoDB/analytics-toolbox-core/modules/quadbin/snowflake/doc/QUADBIN_BOUNDARY.md

 **Description**

 Returns the boundary for a given quadbin.
-We extract the boundary in the same way as when we calculate its [QUADBIN_BBOX](#quadbin_bbox), then transform it into a geometry.
+We extract the boundary in the same way as when we calculate its [QUADBIN_BBOX](#quadbin_bbox), then enclose it in a GeoJSON and finally transform it into a geography.

 * `quadbin`: `BIGINT` quadbin to get the boundary geography from.